 At Influencer Marketing Hub, we’ve decided to address this issue by creating a Live Subscriber Count tool.
 This tool lets you track the subscriber growth of your channel in real time, without having to wait 48 hours for the updated data to show up in Analytics.

 Plus, it lets you keep an eye on the subscriber count of top YouTube channels in real time.
-So if you’re ever curious about how quickly your favourite channels are growing, you can keep this page bookmarked.
+So if you’re ever curious about how quickly your favorite channels are growing, you can keep this page bookmarked.

 #3: YouTube Clean-Ups and Their Impact on Subscriber Count